tejasrr19/balanceTheBooks/README.md

 $ node app.js {param} // parameter can be either "small" or "large" based on the dataset you want to use.
 ```

+> <b>NOTE</b>: This project uses ES7's Async/Await and hence requires Node version of 7.6.0 or above.

 ## Output

 The `assignments.csv` and `yields.csv` are created in the `out` directory.